Feeding Bellies, Hearts & Minds

 I love, love, love pumpkins.
 I don't think it's healthy, actually.
 I go crazy for pumpkin spice anything, I can't get a cactus to live yet I muddle through an attempt at a pumpkin patch at least every five years (just long enough to forget just how bad I am at growing things), a visit to my favorite local pumpkin patch (shout out to Fredrickson Farms in Carl Junction, MO) is a necessity, and I have pumpkins everywhere!
 Imagine my delight when I discovered that there is actually a National Pumpkin Day!

 So what does a devoted pumpkin-lover do to celebrate National Pumpkin Day?
 Um, can you say ALL THE THINGS?!?
 Okay, so I understand that the kids might not share my extreme love of all things pumpkin and so I turn down my pumpkin-meter just a smidge when I'm preparing activities for the club.
 First, we need a pumpkin themed snack.
 The kids are always excited when we have food, and even the big kids get happy with themed food (even if they are too cool to admit it most of the time).
-For our super cute snack we're having Tangerine Pumpkins found over at Bren Did
+For our super cute snack we're having Tangerine Pumpkins found over at Bren Did.

 After we enjoy a healthy and super cute snack it's time for daily programs!
 First program is triple play where we often do games in the gym.
 For National Pumpkin Day, we are playing a pumpkin broom race that is super simple from One Charming Party.
 If your group doesn't have real pumpkins, some other options are to use orange balloons or foam pumpkins (I was able to find very inexpensive ones at Dollar Tree this year).